 We use people's pronouns and names frequently and in regular, everyday communication, both verbally and in writing.
 We do it almost without thinking.
-Because names and pronouns are the two ways people call and refer to others, they are personal and important.
+Because names and pronouns are the two most common ways people refer to others, they are personal and important.
 They are also key facets of our identity.
-Therefore, calling someone by the wrong name or "misgendering" them by using incorrect pronouns can feel disrespectful, harmful and even unsafe.
+Therefore, calling someone by the wrong name or misgendering them by using incorrect pronouns can be disrespectful, harmful and even unsafe.

 From an early age, many were taught that pronouns should follow specific rules along the gender binary: "she, her and hers" for girls and women and "he, him and his" for boys and men.
 However, as our society has progressed in understanding gender identity, our language must also be updated.
-It should be accurate and convey understanding and respect for all people, especially for those who are transgender, gender non-conforming and non-binary.
+It should be accurate and convey understanding and respect for all people, especially for those who are transgender, gender nonconforming and nonbinary.

-Because some people identify themselves outside the gender binary (gender binary is the idea that gender consists of two distinct, opposite and disconnected categories-male and female), it is important to make sure you know the specific pronouns people use, whether they use female, male or gender-neutral pronouns.
+Because some people identify themselves as being outside of the gender binary (the idea that gender consists of two distinct, opposite and disconnected categories-male and female), it is important to make sure you know the specific pronouns people use, whether those pronouns are female, male or gender-neutral.
 Be mindful that the pronouns "he" and "she" come with a set of expectations and gender norms about how people express their identity.
 For many, these terms are limiting and confining, so gender-neutral options are preferable.